ewernqvi/mvc_rest_demo/README.md

    ```
    Set the _token_ and the :id to whatever you want to delete

-   Deleting a user also recursively removes all the advertisments added by the user
+   Deleting a user also recursively removes all the advertisements added by the user

 2. Update User
    ```